NeggFriedRice/CramHub/README.md

 - Required data: `None`
 - Expected response:
   - `200 OK`
-  - Return list of comments
+  - Return list of comments by all users
 - Authentication method: `None`
 ![Get all comments by all users](./docs/endpoint%20examples/get_all_comments_by_all_users.png)
 ---